toshitehdev/greenfield-docs/src/guide/dapp/quick-start.md

 $ npm install @bnb-chain/greenfield-contracts-sdk
 ```

 Alternatively, you can obtain the contracts directly from the GitHub repository (`bnb-chain/greenfield-contracts-sdk`).
-When doing so, ensure that you specify the appropriate release tag, such as `v1.0.0`, instead of using the `master` branch.
+When doing so, ensure that you specify the appropriate release.

-### Usage
+### Steps

 1. Import the desired contracts, for example in `examples/ebook-shop.sol`: